-LLCs formed online are processed immediately, while mailed-in forms can take up to 2-4 weeks.
+LLCs formed online are processed in 7 business days, while mailed-in forms can take up to 2-4 weeks.

 Anyone can act as a registered agent, provided they are at least 18 years old, reside in the state of New York, and are generally available to receive documents during normal business hours.

 It’s sometimes thought that the LLC and business license are the same in New York, but they aren’t.
-An LLC is referred to as the business entity, which is how the business is organized to conduct business.
-A business license is an approval from a government entity to legally operate.
+An LLC is referred to as a business entity, which is how the business is organized to conduct business.
+A business license is an approval from a government entity to operate legally.

 What is a Foreign Limited Liability Company?

 What is a Professional Limited Liability Company?

 Businesses that require occupational licensing in New York, such as accountants, architects, veterinarians, etc., will need to file for a Professional Limited Liability Company (PLLC) instead of an LLC.
 Filing for a PLLC is very similar to that of an LLC.